joelberkeley/spidr/README.md

   ```bash
   idris2 --install spidr.ipkg
   ```
   You should now be able to import spidr.
-When running code that depends on spidr, set your `LD_LIBRARY_PATH` to include the location of the libc_xla_extension.so shared library extracted in step 2.
+When running code that depends on spidr, set `LD_LIBRARY_PATH` to include the location of the libc_xla_extension.so shared library located in `c_xla_extension` extracted in step 2.
 Also remember to include `-p spidr` when invoking Idris.

 ## Contact